gene-git/wg_tool/README.rst

 *wg-config/users/bob* as bob-phone.conf, bob-phone-qr.png, bob-laptop.conf and bob-laptop-qr.png.
 These are provided to the user - bob in this case.

-For those computer clients running Linux, there are 2 kinds of configs available.
+For wireguard clients running Linux, there are a couple of approches the client DNS.
+Client DNS should always be through the wireguard tunnel.

-* standard config

-   where the DNS infomation in config is used by wg-quick. wg-quick, in turn, relies on resolvconf.

-* linux config
+* **preferred approach**:

-   this is my preferred approach.
-Activated by the *--dns_linux* option.
-When using this, wg-quick uses the provided *wg-peer-updn* script via PostUp/PostDown.
+  * Activated by the *--dns_linux* option.

+  When using this option, wg-quick uses the provided *wg-peer-updn* script via PostUp/PostDown setting.

-   This scipt saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*, installs the VPN dns into /etc/resolv.conf and restores the prior resolv.conf when VPN is deactivated (wg-quick down).
+  This scipt saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*, installs the VPN dns into /etc/resolv.conf and then restores the prior resolv.conf when VPN is deactivated (wg-quick down).

+* **alternative approach**:

+  * DNS information in config is used by wg-quick. wg-quick, in turn, relies on resolvconf.

 Directory and File Structure
 ============================

-There are 2 kinds of config files.
-We use the following convention:
+*wg-tool* uses 2 kinds of config files:

+* **configs** :  *inputs* to *wg-tool*
-* **wg-configs** : configs used by wireguard itself
+* **wg-configs** : *outputs* from *wg-tool* which are then used by wireguard server or clients.

-  These are the outputs of *wg-tool*.

-* **configs** :  configs used by wg-tool

-  These are the inputs for *wg-tool*

 For example, the wireguard server config file, wg0.conf, will be located in ::